VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 - [x] Capture baseline golden hashes for the same pack, seed, radius, and thread counts on all platforms.
 - [ ] Preserve a copy of the baseline performance results described in section 8.

-Gate: the source, dependencies, generated terrain baseline, and test evidence are reproducible on a second clean checkout.
+Done when: the source, dependencies, generated terrain baseline, and test results are reproducible on a second clean checkout.

 ## 1. P0 - Make concurrent generation deterministic